OliverLysa/ce_observatory_data_scripts/README.md

 2.  transform these through steps including: cleaning and reformatting; grouping by classifications and summarising; data validation, interpolation and extrapolation; calculating key variables/metrics; and

-3.  export cleaned data outputs to a PostGreSQL database (supabase) for storage.
+3.  export cleaned data outputs to a PostGreSQL database for storage.

 Data outputs from these scripts are used to populate the ce-observatory - a dashboard providing for specific resource-product-industry categories, a detailed description using high-quality data of current baseline material and monetary flows as well as wider impacts and alongside the means to make comparison with alternative circular economy configurations.